Europe 2020 - Overview

 What is the Europe 2020 strategy about?

-The Europe 2020 strategy is the EU's agenda for growth and jobs for the current decade.
-It emphasises smart, sustainable and inclusive growth in order to improve Europe's competitiveness and productivity and underpin a sustainable social market economy.
+The Europe 2020 strategy is the EU's agenda for growth and jobs for the 2010 - 2020 decade.
+It emphasised smart, sustainable and inclusive growth in order to improve Europe's competitiveness and productivity and underpin a sustainable social market economy.

 - Research & Development

 - Poverty and social exclusion